Moth Pest Control Services

 - Pupa: Moths in the pupal stage are in cocoons, usually hidden in cracks, corners, or crevices.
 Often identified by the cocoons buried underneath food, causing the matted webs.
 Moths usually take 15-20 days to develop from pupae into adults.

 - Adult: The adults appear fully winged, they are attracted to light and fly around looking to reproduce.
-Interestingly enough they do not having working mouthparts and cannot eat.
+Interestingly enough they do not have working mouthparts and cannot eat.
 This means their sole objective is to reproduce.

 MOTH CONTROL MEASURES